 All Things Considered

 Since its debut in 1971, this afternoon radio newsmagazine has delivered in-depth reporting and transformed the way listeners understand current events and view the world.
-Heard by more than 11 million* people on over 600 radio stations each week, All Things Considered is one of the most popular programs in America.
-Every weekday, hosts Melissa Block, Michele Norris, and Robert Siegel present two hours of breaking news mixed with compelling analysis, insightful commentaries, interviews, and special - sometimes quirky - features.
+All Things Considered is one of the most popular programs in America.
+Every weekday, the program present two hours of breaking news mixed with compelling analysis, insightful commentaries, interviews, and special - sometimes quirky - features.
 A one-hour edition of the program is produced on the weekend.

 KQED News 4:30pm, 5:04pm, 5:30pm, 6:04pm & 7:04pm